TiNredmc/FakeGrayscale/README.md

 # Requirement

 Software :
-Arduino IDE and Noritake Itron GU7000 library https://www.noritake-elec.com/user/download?id=Arduino_Noritake_VFD_GU7000&category=10&type=gu7000
+Arduino IDE and Noritake Itron GU7000 modified library in this repo.

 Hardware :
 In this case I use GU280x16G-7000 Display.
 You can use any GU7000 series.
 About Microcontroller.
 I use ESP-01S.